narang99/narang99.github.io/_posts/2025-07-28-linker-search.md

 If the dependency is specified by an absolute path `/opt/homebrew/opt/ffmpeg@4/lib/libavcodec.58.dylib`, `dyld` will search for the library using its leaf name (`libavcodec.58.dylib`) in all the directories in `DYLD_LIBRARY_PATH`, if the file exists in any of these directories, its loaded.

-The solution is to set `DYLD_LIBRARY_PATH` before starting python process
+The solution is to set `DYLD_LIBRARY_PATH` before starting the main process.
 ```bash
 # our startup file: run.sh
 export DYLD_LIBRARY_PATH="/opt/homebrew/opt/ffmpeg@4/lib/:$DYLD_LIBRARY_PATH"
 python main.py
 ```

-> Make sure you do not set `DYLD_LIBRARY_PATH` in your bashrc files, this would set it globally, it can affect other applications
+> Make sure you do not set `DYLD_LIBRARY_PATH` in your bashrc files, this would set it globally, it can affect other applications.
 > It's reasonably safe to use it like this in startup scripts.

 This solves our problem, `opencv` loads without uninstalling `ffmepg@7` system-wide.